ekil1100/eslint-config-like/README.md

 }
 ```

-For Vue project (not works with Vue3)
+For Vue project (only works with Vue3)

 ```js
 module.exports = {